All Episodes

 Did you know they're about ready to pass stimulus two?

-Pelosi has called the House of Representatives back from their August recess, their August vacation, and she's got them coming to town and they're gonna vote, and they're gonna vote on that Senate bill that was passed last week.
+Pelosi has called the House of Representatives back from their August recess, their August vacation, and she's got them coming to town and they're going to vote and they're going to vote on that Senate bill that was passed last week, stimulus two, two, two, two.

-After all, we did such a bang up job with that first stimulus bill.
+After all, we did such a bang-up job with that first stimulus bill.

-Wanna top it off with a second one?
+Why not top it off with a second one?

-It started out ten billion dollars for teachers.
+It started out $10 billion for teachers.

 Now, first of all, that's a little bit strange, don't you think?